jefdaj/electionguard-cardano/milestone2/kupo/README.md

 Verdict: works very well!
 Syncs immediately when starting `--since` the current slot, which we can do for elections.
 Provides simple JSON of matches.

+TODO any advantage to syncing via Ogmios rather than directly with the node?